EMPER0R7/Potato_Disease_Tracker1/README.md

 3. **Analyze**: The app will use the TensorFlow model to analyze the image and predict the disease.
 4. **View Results**: See the predicted disease and read the recommended precautions to manage it.

+## TensorFlow Model

+The app uses a TensorFlow model trained specifically to identify various diseases affecting potato crops.
+The model is integrated into the app to provide real-time disease detection.

+## Contact

+For any inquiries or support, please contact:
+- **Aditya Kurne**: adityakurne13@gmail.com

 ---

 Thank you for using the Potato Disease Tracking Android App!